Ultimate Python Developer Roadmap with Projects & Resources

 5. Google's Python Class

 Google's free Python class is a self-paced Python course.
-The class is intended for someone that has had some previous programming experience and it includes videos and exercises about Python's syntax and data structures including Python applications used internally at Google.
+The class is intended for someone that has had some previous programming experience and includes videos and exercises about Python's syntax and data structures, including Python applications used internally at Google.

 6. Microsoft Learn

 Microsoft Learn offers a few free self-paced courses related to Python.
-It covers the basics on Python and some additional courses covering more advanced material on Python like data science and machine learning.
+It covers the basics of Python and some additional courses covering more advanced material like data science and machine learning.

 Best Python Projects for Beginner to Advanced Level

-Here is a selection of Python projects, from beginner to advanced, to enable you to practise and develop:
+Here is a selection of Python projects from beginner to advanced to enable you to practice and develop:

 1. Basic Calculator